-Many people still believe that being dominant is a personality trait that is ingrained in your nature.
+Many men believe being dominant is a personality trait that is ingrained in your nature.

-That being dominant is something you either have or you don’t and that this is a trait that manifests itself throughout different situations in life.
+Being dominant is either something you have, or you don’t, and that this is a trait that manifests itself throughout different situations in life.

 Many people find themselves in a situation where they feel like they are overpowered by that dominant someone, be it at work, home, and even in a small circle of friends.

 - he seems to be naturally taking the dominant role without even thinking about it.

 It almost feels like he knows something you don’t – right?

 So what if you aren’t that dominant person and are just going about most of your life minding your own business, never even thinking that you could actually learn how to become dominant?

 In this “how to be dominant in bed” guide, I will start from the basics and teach you the most important things you need to know on how to be the perfect Dom.

 Yup, I’m going to do my best to mold you into becoming one by the end of it.